kuhanaklobasa/Bloxflip-Crash-Notifier/README.md

 ## Customising the notification audio

 Simply replace the notification.waw with another file.
-It needs to be named `notification.waw`
+It needs to be named `notification.wav`

 ## Contributing